queenbiscuit311/SwitchRPCUpdated/windows client/switchrpc/app-0.9.1/resources/app/README.md

 1. Download and install [node.js](https://nodejs.org/en/) (either version should work fine)
 2. Clone this repository:
 `$ git clone https://github.com/queenbiscuit/SwitchRPCUpdated.git` or download and decompress the source code from the [latest release](https://github.com/queenbiscuit311/SwitchRPCUpdated/archive/refs/heads/master.zip).
-Delete the windows client folder, it will not be needed.
+Delete the windows client and resources folders, they will not be needed.
 6. CD into the directory you downloaded
 `$ cd ~/Downloads/SwitchRPCUpdated-master` for example
 291029.
 Install dependencies